01puneet/Python-Datastructure/README.md

 # Python-Datastructure
-For indepth knowledge of  list,tuple,dictionary,set
+For indepth knowledge of  list,tuple,dictionary,set.

-In this Repository i have covered the follwing concepts- How to Create a list, tuple dictionary Set
+In this Repository i have covered the follwing concepts-

+How to Create a list, tuple dictionary Set.

-How to Access on them
+How to Access  them.

-How to Perform Operations
+How to Perform Operations.

-Perform Operations & much more.
+Methods of list,tuple,dictionary,set.

 Thankyou all & Happy Learning